 Students will exercise the best behavior possible at both elementary and high school events.
-All school rules must be followed during these activities.
+All school rules must be followed during these activities even if they occur at another campus within the Redbank Valley School District or other hosting school district.
 If violations should occur, the discipline code will be enforced.
-A student could be suspended from attending or participating in all Redbank Valley School events if his/her conduct is not desirable.
+A student could be suspended from attending or participating in all Redbank Valley Elementary and High School events if his/her conduct is not desirable.